vaibshukla/spring-security-demo/README.md

 ## Branch Details
-    * override-default-username-password :
+    ** userdetailservice-implementation :

-        In this will provide the UserDetailService Bean and Create the User From InMemoryUserDetailManager
+    Created the UserDetailsService with backed by database.
+Now providing the username and pasword from the database.